google/triggerator/README.md

 ### Prerequisites
 * In the Google Cloud Console, on the project selector page, select or create a Google Cloud project
-* Make sure that billing is enabled for your Cloud project
+* Make sure that billing is enabled for your Cloud project, see [Enable, disable, or change billing for a project](https://cloud.google.com/billing/docs/how-to/modify-project) for details
 * Activate Cloud Console Shell and clone the repository
 ```
 git clone https://github.com/google/triggerator.git